SeaFu/SANR-3D/README.md

 |---------|--------|---------|---------|-------|
 | Gain    | +2.25  | +2.57   | +5.64   | +2.70 |

 > In our experiments, inserting MCMA at Stage 3/4 provided the best accuracy-efficiency trade-off.
-DNrC improved robustness to boundary-induced noise, while CasA further strengthened long-range localization with modest overhead.
+DNrC improved robustness to boundary-induced noise, while cascaded RoI refinement further strengthened long-range localization with modest overhead.

 ---